HackRTU/SithScope/README.md

 ## REFERENCE ARCHITECTURE

 The next architecture represents a typical reference architecture in a real industrial environment.
-This architecture shown below must be taken as an example but also as the real environment where the tests **[REDACTED — sensitive detail removed]**.
+This architecture shown below must be taken as an example but also as the real environment where the tests.

 <img width="893" height="502" alt="image" src="https://github.com/user-attachments/assets/40b68a20-daf8-4d7d-a150-6a40e8efb6c0" />